ebarinia/ebarinia/README.md

 In my spare time, you can usually still find me in front of the laptop... looking up and reading up about anything audio/video or playing some video games.
 I'm a natural tinkerer, and I love bridging the gap between software and hardware (from building arduino sketches, play around with a Raspberry Pi and building an Unraid NAS server to host several docker containers/database/website & media).

+📸 I'm also a big photography fan, and I've been a professional wedding photographer for several years.
+You can find my work on Instagram (link below my profile picture).

 🤔 I'm currently looking for my first position as a developer within the industry.

 📫 Feel free to contact me if you have any questions, my details are on the left below my profile picture 😃